INFORMATION REGARDING EXECUTIVE ORDER N-61-20 AND YOUR PROPERTY TAXES

 *Can the County extend the April 10, 2020 delinquent date?
 Answer: No. Neither the County nor the County Tax Collector has the authority under State Law to extend or postpone the second installment property tax delinquent date of April 10, 2020.

 *Can I request a penalty cancellation if I am unable to make a timely payment due to the impacts of COVID-19?
 Yes.
 However, a penalty cancellation cannot be requested in advance.
 After the delinquent date of April 10, 2020, taxpayers unable to pay timely for reasons directly related to COVID-19 may submit an Application for Penalty Cancellation.
 Application forms will be available, upon request, from the Tax Collector's Office.
+In order to be considered timely, a completed Application form, together with required documentation, must be returned to the Amador County Tax Collector on or before June 30, 2020.

 "The Amador County Treasurer-Tax Collector's mission is to provide a high quality of service through the use of information technology and application of the best business practices in the collection, receipt, investment and security of public monies."